Treecie/Password/README.md

 # 03 JavaScript: Password Generator

-This project was designed to create a password generator using the following criteria
+This project was designed to create a password generator using the following criteria:

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password